keffren/aws_cloud_resume_challenge/README.md

 **What is Amazon CloudFront?**
 Amazon CloudFront is a content delivery network (CDN) service built for high performance, security, and developer convenience.
 It delivers the content through a worldwide network of data centers called edge locations.

-I have added a restriction location to the CloudFront distribution: a geographic whitelist for United Kingdom (GB) and Spain (ES).

 The static website endpoint, created using CloudFormation, is composed of :
 - `CloudFront Distribution domain name` + `index.hml`